 Liberty Commons is our answer: a permanent veteran supportive housing community where veterans can live with dignity, stability, accountability, and hope.

-Working with Selberg & Associates, JAVC has developed a concept plan for Liberty Commons, a planned 72-home veteran supportive housing community in Mohave County.
+Working with Selberg & Associates, JAVC has developed a concept plan for Liberty Commons, a planned 72-home veteran supportive housing community in Mohave County, Arizona.

-Each home will provide veterans with safe, stable, independent housing while also connecting them with wraparound support services designed to promote long-term success and healing.
+Each home is being thoughtfully designed to provide veterans with safe, stable, independent housing while also connecting them with wraparound support services focused on long-term success, healing, and community reintegration.

 Liberty Commons is designed to be far more than housing alone.
 It will be a community where veterans can: